 What to be careful of when rear braking around corners

 - Don’t get lazy: You should still be braking early & on the straight.
 Using your rear brake around a corner should only be done in emergency situations where you really can’t make the corner without slowing down.
+You’d hate for your rear wheel to lose traction around a corner!

 - Braking will lean your bike more: In the same as accelerating out of a corner makes your bike straighten up, braking or slowing down during a corner will make your bike want to lean over more.